 Why this Innovation is Important

-Many areas in need of safe water are off-grid and in remote places.
-Even communities connected to a utility often have inconsistent service.
-Pricing can also rise without warning, becoming one of the higher ongoing operational expenses.
-Solar provides a predictable and reliable source of energy and has the potential to be an important component in a model that can be broadly replicated at scale.
+Many areas in need of safe water are in remote places that are off the grid, and communities that are connected to a utility often have inconsistent service.
+In addition to reliability challenges, electricity prices can rise without warning—which is why electricity is one of the higher ongoing operational expenses for a Safe Water Station.
+Installing solar panels at a station provides a predictable and reliable source of energy, and this technology has the potential to be an important component in a model that can be broadly replicated at scale.

 Progress to Date

 In late 2013, our Ghana team established its first Safe Water Station running entirely on solar power.
 Having seen success in providing reliable electricity, most stations have been built or retrofitted with solar panels.
 We expect a reduction in local operating costs by at least 20% due to these solar installations.

 As of 2015, our India team has installed solar panels at a number of stations.
 They have not been as aggressive with the installations, however, due to land restrictions affecting their primarily peri-urban stations.

 How this Contributes to the Long-term Success of our Model